Shepherd of My Soul

-(This book is expected to be released in July 2021)
+(This book is expected to be released by mid of September 2021)

 Life after a tragedy is full of psychological trauma, and emotional crises.
 Not only did I lose my family but I also lost my mind.
 It was a double tragedy for me.
 The first tragedy was my family being taken away forever.
 The tragedy struck me when I was a teenager.
 I was not mature enough to handle the ongoing psychological trauma.
 The second tragedy was I lost my mind.
 A moment after I regained consciousness, as a young teenager sitting on the dead bodies of my family, I could not understand what was going on in my life.
 Emotionally, psychologically, intellectually, and spiritually, I was dead—I could not feel, think, or reason.
 I was like a zombie.
 How could any young teenager handle such a tragedy?

 That tragedy struck my life on that day and stayed with me for many years.
 I thought I could never be the same person again.
 I had no idea how to cope with such trauma along with grief, depression, anger, and bitterness.
 The battle of psychological trauma was very deeply profound.

 My journey of healing emotional and psychological wounds was very uncomfortable and painful.
 I went through a lot of struggles.
 Several times in my journey, I was doubting that my Shepherd was far from me.
 He could not hear my cries.
 When deep dark of depression took control over me, I felt tossed into the deep dark valley of my life--it was where I needed my Shepherd the most.